AshutoshSundresh/organization-stars/README.md

 ` https://your-deployed-app-url/api/stars?org=YOUR_GITHUB_ORG_NAME`

 ## Deploy Your Own
-Note: You can use this project as is with the organization-stars.vercel.app domain.
-Be warned that you may run into rate limits as I'm using the public GitHub API with no authentication.

 1. Clone this repo
 2. Make sure you have Python 3.7+ installed
 3. Install the requirements: `pip install -r requirements.txt`
+4. (Optional but recommended) Set a `GITHUB_TOKEN` environment variable with a GitHub personal access token to avoid rate limits and improve performance
-4. Run it locally: `uvicorn main:app --reload`
+5. Run it locally: `uvicorn main:app --reload`
-5. Deploy to your favorite platform (Vercel recommended)
+6. Deploy to your favorite platform (Vercel recommended)

+**Note:** Without a GitHub token, you'll be limited to 60 requests/hour.
+With a token, you get 5,000 requests/hour, which significantly improves performance and prevents timeouts.